9oHigh/usket.NMaps-SPM/README.md

 # usket.NMaps-SPM
-Repository for using NMapsMap as SPM
+- Repository for using NMapsMap as SPM

+### Release
+- v3.18.1
+  - resolve Apple Privacy Manifest